 Teaching Statement

-New and future teachers also need to learn to harness a sense of expertise to be successful, so in my teacher-training courses I create regular opportunities for students to learn from and teach one another.
-As much as possible, I want new teachers to learn to answer each other’s questions, to grow to rely on their colleagues and peers in addition to turning to those in positions of authority.
+New and future teachers need to learn to harness a sense of expertise to be successful, so in my teacher-training courses I create regular opportunities for students to learn from and teach one another.
+As much as possible, I want new teachers to learn answer each other’s questions, to grow to rely on their colleagues and peers in addition to turning to those in positions of authority.
 In the K-12 teacher training course I taught at URI, I asked future K-12 teachers to create publicly shareable “plagiarism prevention projects” to teach students and one another about various aspects of academic honesty in fun, accessible ways.
 We shared the projects through Facebook and the projects have been used in undergrad classes at URI and NAU and in high school and middle school classrooms in Arizona, Colorado, and Kansas.
 That assignment is emblematic of what I see as the best kind: one that allows students to develop and share knowledge in a fun and memorable way.